 - name, date of birth and postcode

-- who you live with
+- who they live with

-- places you visited recently
+- places they visited recently

 Close contacts are:

-- people you've spent 15 minutes or more with at a distance of less than 2m (6ft)
+- people you've spent 15 minutes or more with - at a distance of less than 2m (6ft)

-- sexual partners, household members or people you have had face-to-face conversations with at a distance of less than 1m
+- sexual partners, household members or people you have had face-to-face conversations with - at a distance of less than 1m

 Contact must have taken place within a nine-day period, starting 48 hours before symptoms appeared.

-No-one contacted will be told your identity.
+No-one who is then contacted will be told your identity.